worldline/vuejs-training/docs/http/README.md

 7. **Bonus**: Modify the store's logout action to remove the token and user info from the store upon logout, and redirect to the login form.

-8. Create a `MovieService` service with a method to search for movies, following the API documentation (`GET /movies/search`).
+8. Create a `FilmService` service with a method to search for films, following the API documentation (`GET /movies/search`).

-9. Change the movie search page to call the back-end and allow the user to enter the name of a movie, and get all the details for this movie.
+9. Change the film search page to call the back-end and allow the user to enter the name of a film, and get all the details for this film.

 ::: tip

-If you discovered that there was a movie called _Undefined_, then you were wrong somewhere :)
+If you discovered that there was a film called _Undefined_, then you were wrong somewhere :)

 ![Undefined, the movie](../assets/undefined.jpg)
 :::